sanskrit/raw_etexts_english/blogs/manasataramgini/2014/08/2014-08-05_the-dance-of-the-bhairava.md

 earthly forms: 1) havyavAha – one who carries the oblations to the gods;
 2) kravyAda – one who devours the corpse on the cremation pile and carries oblations to the deceased ancestors.
-The former is auspicious and the later is inauspicious (kravyAdam agniM pra hiNomi dUraM | i.e. I send afar the corpse-eating agni).
+The former is auspicious and the later is inauspicious (kravyAdam agniM pra hiNomi dUram | i.e. I send afar the corpse-eating agni).
 This dichotomy in agni is also reflected in rudra: on one hand he is shiva (auspicious) and daivyo bhiShak (the divine physician) or jalASha-bheShaja (one with anti-fever